-- Speak with me (or another trainer, if available) if you need to step away from the training for any reason. - If you need to talk about a specific situation or person you believe needs help, talk to a trainer. - We can put you in touch with a Behavioral Health Provider who is on call during this training if you would like to talk a professional.
+- Speak with any member of the training team if you need to step away from the training for any reason or simply show a "thumbs up" if you are stepping away a non-triggered reason (latrine, phone, etc.). - If you need to talk about a specific situation or person you believe needs help, talk to a trainer. - We also have a crisis provider on call during this training if you would like to talk a professional.